CRYPTO TRADING APIS: COMPLETE GUIDE TO REAL-TIME MARKET DATA

 Selection Tips

-• Mix both when you need Python analytics but enterprise JVM backends—Cryptofeed for capture, XChange for order execution via microservices.
+Mix both libraries when you need Python analytics but enterprise JVM backends—use Cryptofeed for data capture and XChange for order execution via microservices.
+Monitor API deprecations closely; crypto exchanges change endpoints frequently.
+Always respect exchange rate limits and local regulations when trading or capturing data.

 References